truonghoangnguyen/nikaya2/docs/kinhtuongung/sujato-en/28-linked-discourses-with-sariputta.md

 dimension of nothingness. ..." ...

 <!--pg-->
-### N 28.8 The Dimension of Neither Perception Nor Non-Perception *Nevasaññānāsaññāyatanasutta*
+### SN 28.8 The Dimension of Neither Perception Nor Non-Perception *Nevasaññānāsaññāyatanasutta*

 At Sāvatthī.